Vânători (military unit): History

+Origins

+The earliest mention of the vânători comes from Hieromonk Gavriil Protul, who noted that Neagoe Basarab was commander of the vânători during the reign of Radu the Great.
+The vânători originally worked as hunters during peacetime and also defended the border regions, but were also called to the army during wars.
+Dimitrie Cantemir also noted that the vânători assisted the Prince in his hunts.
+In Wallachia, the vânători were divided in two categories: one of free men who worked as princely servants, and another of serfs who worked for the boyars.
+During Matei Basarab's reign, the princely hunters were organized in a ceată and were led by a Vătaf.

+In 1739, with the military reforms carried out by Constantin Mavrocordat in Wallachia, two steaguri ("banners") of vânători with two captains, seven zapcii and 165 soldiers were registered.
+The first steag had 99 soldiers, and the second had 66 soldiers.
+In 1798, during the reign of Constantine Hangerli, there were 67 princely servants who wore blue clothes and were subordinated to the Spătar, while another 30 vânători were subordinated to the Aga, both units being led by a polcovnic.
+In 1820, the monthly salary of the polcovnic in service with the spătărie was 30 lei, while for the agie was 25 lei.

+In Moldavia, it was noted that in the first reign of Grigore II Ghica, the vânători, called vânători și pușcași ("hunters and riflemen"), had two banners with 55 soldiers each.
+By the 1760s, there were only 25 vânători and by 1816, six vânători were featured in the treasury register as being exempt from taxes.

+After 1859

 After the election of Alexandru Ioan Cuza and the Unification of Moldavia and Wallachia, the armies of the two Principalities were reorganized.
 The rapid homogenization of the military forces of Moldavia and Wallachia led to the merging of the two armies into the new Romanian Army.

 One of the first units to be established was the 1st Tirailleur Battalion (Batalionul 1 Tiraliori), on 1 July 1860.
-Soon after, the battalion was renamed to the 1st Vânători Battalion (Batalionul 1 de Vânători), which was closer to Romanian military traditions.
+Soon after, on 31 August, the battalion was renamed to the 1st Vânători Battalion (Batalionul 1 de Vânători), which was closer to Romanian military traditions.
 The battalion had eight companies of 100 soldiers.
 The uniform of the Vânători Battalion was inspired by that of the Italian Bersaglieri.
 The battalion was led by Major Dimitrie Lecca and it took part in the forced abdication of Alexandru Ioan Cuza.
 Following Cuza's abdication, in 1866, three more battalions were formed with a similar organization to the 1st Battalion.
-Over time, the ceremonial role of the Vânători was taken by the 2nd Battalion.
+Over time, the ceremonial role of the vânători was taken by the 2nd Battalion.
 The Battalion was also given the honorific name "Regina Elisabeta" by King Carol I.